mniehoff/spark-cassandra-playground/README.md

         ccm create moviedb -v binary:2.1.6 -n 3 -s

-On Mac you first have to alias the loopback adapter:
+On a Mac you first have to alias the loopback adapter:

 ```
 sudo ifconfig lo0 alias 127.0.0.2